nik-hz/tempo-bench/README.md

 --END--
 ```

-specifies a simple automaton with input `a` and output `b`, two states and transitions such that everz input `a` is coupled with output `b`.
+specifies a simple automaton with input `a` and output `b`, two states and transitions such that every input `a` is coupled with output `b`.
 Note that for the synthesis algorithm to work properly, every state input combination needs to be modeled in the automaton, e.g., it needs to be a proper Mealy machine.
 Note that CORP can easily be used with other formats such as [AIGER](https://fmv.jku.at/aiger/FORMAT.aiger) through utilizing the translation capabilities of the SPOT library.

 #### Trace (`-t`):
 The trace is specified in Spot's word format, e.g.: